w3f/polkadot-wiki/docs/learn-auction.md

-The only other way besides the candle auction to acquire a parachain slot is through a secondary market where an actor who has already won a parachain slot can resell the slot along with the associated deposit of DOT that is locked up to another buyer.
-This would allow the seller to get liquid DOT in exchange for the parachain slot and the buyer to acquire the slot as well as the deposited DOT.
+The only other way besides the candle auction to acquire a parachain slot is through a secondary market where an actor who has already won a parachain slot can resell the slot along with the associated deposit of tokens that is locked up to another buyer.
+This would allow the seller to get liquid tokens in exchange for the parachain slot and the buyer to acquire the slot as well as the deposited tokens.

 A number of system-level parachains may be granted slots by the [governing bodies](learn-governance) of the Relay Chain.
 Such parachains would not have to bid for or renew their slots as they would be